-(d) The office may include in a certificate of title created under subsection (a) an indication that the certificate of title was created without submission of a signed certificate of title or termination statement.
-If no credible information indicating theft, fraud, or any undisclosed or unsatisfied security interest, lien, or other claim to an interest in the vehicle has been delivered to the office within one year after creation of the certificate of title, upon a request in a form and manner specified by the office, the office shall remove the indication from the certificate of title.
+(d) The office may indicate in a certificate of title created under subsection (a) that the certificate of title was created without submission of a signed certificate of title or termination statement.
+If no credible information indicating theft, fraud, or any undisclosed or unsatisfied security interest, lien, or other claim to an interest in the vehicle has been delivered to the office within one year after creation of the certificate of title, upon request in a form and manner specified by the office, the office shall remove the indication from the certificate of title.

 Derived from UMVCT Section 11.
-See also UCOTA Sections 18, 19, 21 and 23.
-Section 22 may be used, e.g., to request a certificate of title to effectuate a sale, gift, auction or judicial sale, UCC Article 9 disposition sale, or other transfer where the seller, donor, or other transferor is unable or unwilling to obtain or execute the certificate of title.
-Section 22 can also be used in lieu of a termination statement under Section 26, e.g., if a secured debt has been satisfied and the secured party is unable or unwilling to provide a termination statement.
-Section 22 requires a supporting affidavit, 45 days prior notice to all known interested parties, and (at the option of the office): other documentation (e.g., a bill of sale or sales contract and cancelled check or other evidence of payment); a bond; and/or a legend on the certificate of title, as additional potential safeguards to supplement the procedures at Sections 9 and 10.
+See also UCOTA Sections 17-19, 21-23.
+Section 23 may be used, e.g., to request a certificate of title to effectuate a sale, gift, auction or judicial sale, UCC Article 9 disposition sale, or other transfer where the seller, donor, or other transferor is unable or unwilling to obtain or execute the certificate of title.
+Section 23 can also be used in lieu of a termination statement under Section 27, e.g., if a secured debt has been satisfied and the secured party is unable or unwilling to provide a termination statement.
+Section 23 requires a supporting affidavit, 45 days prior notice to all known interested parties, and (at the option of the office): other documentation (e.g., a bill of sale or sales contract and cancelled check or other evidence of payment); a bond; and/or an indication on the certificate of title, as additional potential safeguards to supplement the procedures at Sections 9 and 10.

-This section is not for use by an owner of record seeking to replace a lost, stolen, or destroyed certificate of title; that procedure is provided at Section 23.
-Section 23 is designed to allow a replacement title to be obtained by the same owner; it does not directly involve a transfer of ownership.
-In contrast, Section 22 provides for a transfer of title or termination of perfection of a security interest where the applicant presents evidence that he or she is entitled to such a transfer or termination, satisfactory to the office, and the transferor or secured party is unable or unwilling to deliver the certificate of title as otherwise required.
+This section is not for use by an owner of record seeking to replace a lost, stolen, or destroyed certificate of title; that procedure is provided at Section 24.
+Section 24 is designed to allow a replacement title to be obtained by the same owner; it does not directly involve a transfer of ownership.
+In contrast, Section 23 provides for a transfer of title or termination of perfection of a security interest where the applicant presents evidence that he or she is entitled to such a transfer or termination, satisfactory to the office, and the transferor or secured party is unable or unwilling to execute the certificate of title as otherwise required.
 The requirements and remedy provided by this section are in addition to those set forth elsewhere in this [act], e.g., at Sections 21 and 23.

-SECTION 23.
-REPLACEMENT WRITTEN CERTIFICATES OF TITLE.
+SECTION 24.
+REPLACEMENT CERTIFICATE OF TITLE.